rails/request.js/README.md

 ##### query

 Appends query parameters to the URL.
+Query params in the URL are preserved and merged with the query options.

 ##### responseKind